Ashutosh-Byte/Netflix_Data_Ananlysis/README.md

-# Netflix movies and tv shows data analysis using tv shows
+#Netflix Movies and Tv Shows Data Analysis using SQL